 Such applicants might as well be wearing a sign that says, “I don’t care about ripping you off.”
 These are people who defaulted on their lease but would not make good on it by moving out voluntarily.

 First of all, if this is your main indicator for determining the eligibility of applicants, you are making a big mistake.
 Far too many landlords ask tenants to leave, only to give them a great reference.
 Further, tenants can ask friends to pretend they are a landlord and say great things about them.

-Your property manager post securing a tenant, will draw up a tenancy agreement, between them/you and the tenant.
+Your letting agent post securing a tenant, will draw up a tenancy agreement, between them/you and the tenant.

 This document will outline the terms of the agreement, fees, rent, duration of the agreement etc.

 A tenancy can be referred back to in the event of any disputes.